THE WRITING LIFE

 I started with journaling and poetry.
 I was 5 years old when I wrote in my first diary about how cute the New Kids on the Block are.
 As a child, I loved research projects for school, reading literature and history, and going to libraries and bookstores.
 At 13, I wrote my first poem, it was about a death in the family.
 I am a first-generation college student, and I was lucky to be encouraged to follow my heart.
 I studied English in college, which morphed into studying newspaper writing.
 After that, I have pivoted in the face of economic challenges, industry challenges, life changes and dream changes.
 I will always be a writer in some capacity, but I do so in different ways now.

 Some assignments have been extremely heartbreaking.
 I sat alongside two families whose house burned down as I interviewed them and shared their experience.
-I interviewed a woman whose husband and daughters crashed with her in a massive bridge collapse — and survived to tell their stories.
+I interviewed survivors of a massive bridge collapse, 10 years after the collapse.
 I also met a family whose daughter was murdered and listened to their reflections about how they have carried on with their lives, despite the tragedy.
-I am deeply honored to have been chosen to know and share their stories, and I thank each person for trusting me to do so.
+I also wrote about the many losses that stemmed from the Great Recession, including in my own industry and even at my own employer.
+I am deeply honored to have been chosen to know and share these stories (and so many others).
+I thank each person who I interviewed for trusting me.

-I’ve also watched democracy crumble, which has been devastating as a writer.
-In my career, I’ve watched the collapse of the media industry as democracy has eroded in the United States.
-I started my career at a precarious time in the economy (2006, right before the Great Recession) and over time I have learned to pivot as the world has changed.
-Writers have long struggled with how to make money, but it has gotten more challenging in recent years, with technology changes and the decline of democracy.
+I’ve also watched democracy crumble in the United States, and that has been devastating as both a citizen and a writer.
+I’ve witnessed the collapse of the media industry.
+I even wrote about layoffs at my former employer.
+Newspaper reporter is now considered one of the worst jobs in the country, based on environment, income, outlook and stress.
+I started my career at a precarious time in the economy (2006, right before the Great Recession) and over time I have pivoted as my life and the world changed (as life and the world do).
+Writers have long struggled with how to make money, but it has become far more challenging in recent years as democracy declined and technology changed.
+It’s become even harder to be an author.

 I’ve also met countless dreamers who inspire people to live better lives.
 From entrepreneurs to artists to psychics and priests, as well as nonprofit leaders and change makers, I’ve met many people with wonderful dreams who are working to make the world a better place.
 Certain people are simply wired to change the world.
 They inspire me deeply.
-It is important to work toward dreams and goals.
+It is important to dream and work toward goals.
+Hope is necessary fuel for souls.
+I feel optimistic about the future, and I look forward to seeing where my writing life takes me next.